austinyun/blog/posts/on-music.md

 I'll be damned if I know what they're doing half the time, except that it somehow still remains intensely groovy.

-Fredrik Thordendal is a riff machine, and Morgan Ågren, the drummer, is a freaking master of his craft.
+Fredrik Thordendal is a riff machine, and Morgan Agren, the drummer, is a freaking master of his craft.
 He's not Meshuggah's usual drummer (he plays in a Swedish prog rock band I think, and has played with Zappa if I recall) but his drumming here and on the album is inhuman.

 Another interesting thing to note is how low Fredrik has his guitar tuned.
-In this clip I think he's playing in...
-F standard?
-Standard guitar tuning is EADGBE, standard seven string is BEADGBE, and I think Fredrik has everything shifted down to F though I may be mistaken.
-It's at least A.
+Meshuggah are famous for their low tunings, using seven, and later, eight string guitars.
+I'm guessing this is a perfect fifth below standard six string tuning, if not more.

 For some bonus Meshuggah, if you're down to ignore some vocals for a while, listen to [New Millenium Cyanide Christ][nmcc] , one of their older songs.
 If